Ogabek-Mustafoev/JS_full-stack_mers-project/README.md

 <h1 align="center" id="title">Mers-Project</h1>

-<p id="description">Full-Stack Mers-Project with HTML CSS JavaScript and Json-Server.
+<p id="description">Full-Stack Mers-Project with HTML CSS JavaScript, Webpack and Json-Server.
 This project is only desktop friendly!
 It is not responsive.</p>

 <h2>🚀 Demo</h2>